zgoad1/PugG/README.md

 ## Bugs

 ***A***

 - None

 ***B***

 - The timer runs down and can restart you in the Level Complete screen
 - The time remaining displayed on the Level Complete screen is not always correct (just saw 7:29)
-- Pressing Jump while phasing through a platform from below will result in a huge jump
 - Enemies' ground check colliders act erratically unless they're placed directly under platform colliders as in Level 1 (extremely weird)

 ***C***

 - Level complete screen flashes at the end of its entry animation
 - Meatloaf's run animation plays when you're running into a wall
+- If you collide with a platform (but do not land on top of it) at the peak of your jump, your double jump will be reset

 *About bug ranks*
 - *A rank: Causes the game to become completely unplayable*